OkothTony/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 8_ permission to the file hello owner no permission at all, group no permission at all, other users all permission Task 9_mode of the file hello -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello Task 10_mode of the file hello the same as olleh’s mode
+Task 8_ permission to the file hello owner no permission at all, group no permission at all, other users all permission Task 9_mode of the file hello -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello Task 10_mode of the file hello the same as olleh’s mode Task 11_script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users